WebAudio/web-audio-api/webaudio-CR-transition.md

-The specification has received wide review, including presentation and active discussion at three sucessful Web Audio conferences (fourth conference to take place September 2018) and uptake by an entusiastic developer community.
+The specification has received wide review, including presentation and active discussion at three sucessful Web Audio conferences (fourth conference to take place September 2018) and uptake by an enthusiastic developer community.
 These conferences have included public plenary sessions with the working group.

 [WAC 2015 http://wac.ircam.fr/](http://wac.ircam.fr/)